The Hague Center: Oude Centrum

 The medieval Binnenhof, meeting place of the Dutch houses of parliament, the city of The Hague originated.

 The Oude Centrum (Old Center) forms the heart of The Hague, which includes the Binnenhof and Hofvijver, the Noordeinde Palace, the Mauritshuis museum, and the City Hall of The Hague.
 The history of the old center is reflected in the architectural diversity that can be found in this part of the city center, ranging from 17th century Renaissance to 20th century expressionism.

 Schilderswijk

-The Schilderswijk is still one of the poorest neighbourhoods of the Netherlands.
+The Schilderswijk is one of the poorest neighbourhoods of the Netherlands.
 Unemployment is significant, and many people are dependent on governmental support.
 In 2006 (the latest available figures), 70% of the inhabitants of the Schilderswijk had a low income, 25% a middle income, and 5% a high income.
 In 3450 residents in 2007 undertook paid employment or self, the magnitude of the potential workforce (the number of people aged 15–64) was in 2008 22,253.
 Of all households in the district lived in Schilderswijk in 2007 42% of the poverty line from 16% in The Hague.